verbiscms/verbis/docs/api/api.md

 **Retrieve all rows**

-This example demonstrates how to obtain all posts with no paging.
-⚠️ **Be careful** when setting the `limit` to `all` it may slow down requests depending on how big your website is.
+This example demonstrates how to obtain all posts with no paging. ⚠️ **Be careful** when setting the `limit` to `all` it may slow down requests depending on how big your website is.

 `/posts?limit=all`

+**Change order by and direction**

+This example demonstrates how to order posts by title in descending order.

+`/posts?order_by=title&order_direction=desc`

 ## Filtering